-ALXN1007 is a novel anti-inflammatory antibody targeting complement protein C5a, which is being evaluated in a Phase 2 study in patients with acute graft-versus-host disease involving the lower gastrointestinal tract, or GI-GVHD, a severe and life-threatening rare auto-immune disease.
-The primary endpoint of the trial is overall acute GI-GVHD response rate at Day 28.
-Eleven patients were included in the interim analysis, with 10 patients evaluable at Day 28.
-Interim data showed an overall 28-day acute GI-GVHD response rate of 80 percent, and a 28-day complete response rate of 70 percent in acute GI-GVHD compared to historical response rates of 56 and 49 percent, respectively.
-The interim data support the continued advancement of ALXN1007 in GI-GVHD, and Alexion will initiate a placebo-controlled study in patients with GI-GVHD.
+ALXN1007 is a novel anti-inflammatory antibody targeting complement protein C5a, which is being evaluated in a Phase 2 study in patients with graft-versus-host disease involving the lower gastrointestinal tract, or GI-GVHD, a severe and life-threatening rare auto-immune disease.
+The primary endpoint of the trial is overall acute GI-GVHD response rate at day 28.
+Interim data will be presented today.

-Acute GI-GVHD is an immune-mediated disease and a complication of stem cell transplantation occurring in 10-12 percent of allogenic hematopoietic stem cell transplants.^{5,6} Patients with severe acute GI-GVHD have a 30-40 percent mortality rate within the first six months post-transplant.7 There are no approved treatments for GI-GVHD.
+Acute GI-GVHD is an immune-mediated disease and a complication of stem cell transplantation occurring in 10 to 12 percent of allogenic hematopoietic stem cell transplants.^{4,5} Patients with severe acute GI-GVHD have a 30 to 40 percent mortality rate within the first six months post-transplant.6 There are no approved treatments for GI-GVHD.